hashchange/jquery.scrollable/README.md

 With the option `jumpToTargetPosition`, the window or container element jumps to the target position as the animation is aborted.
 By default, the scroll animation just stops wherever it happens to be.

+Use the `notifyCancelled` option to [send a message][animation-sending-messages] to the `fail` and `always` callbacks of the scroll animation which is stopped.

-Calling `stopScroll()` also removes queued scroll animations, should there be any.
+In addition to stopping the ongoing animation, `stopScroll()` removes queued scroll animations, should there be any.
 But non-scroll animations and their queues are not affected – they proceed as normal.

 **Important: You don't need to use `stopScroll()` when calling `scrollTo()` repeatedly**.

-When you call `scrollTo()` multiple times on the same container (e.g. the window), ongoing scroll movements are stopped automatically for you.
+When you call `scrollTo()` multiple times on the same container (e.g. the window), ongoing scroll movements are [stopped automatically][overlapping-calls] for you.
 In fact, you have to act if you _don't_ want to stop the current scroll movement.
-Use the `append` option then ([see above][scrolling-both-axes]).
+Use the [`append` option][scrolling-both-axes] then.

 ### Custom queues